puppykiwi/SlotMachine/README.md

-This repo contains the slotmachine game written in both javascript and python.
+This repo contains the slotmachine game written in C, javascript and python.

-currently working on the C version :)

 Author: Johnray Mwendwa